Generations in Jazz Festival

 In the heart of Mount Gambier’s city precinct, you will find the superb Main Corner complex, incorporating the Riddoch Art Gallery.

-The Main Corner and Riddoch Art Gallery emerges from the historic dolomite building, connecting Mount Gambier’s history, with interactive displays that will appeal to adults and children alike.
+The Riddoch Arts & Cultural Centre emerges from the historic dolomite building, connecting Mount Gambier’s history, with interactive displays that will appeal to adults and children alike.

 A diorama brings to life the Wreck of the Admella and touch screens tell the history of Mount Gambier.
 Incorporating the Riddoch Art Gallery, South Australia’s premier regional Gallery, featuring local collections, changing exhibitions of local artists as well as exhibitions of national importance.